BChow5/Assignment1/README.md

 - All code provided should be run through the Terminal

 ***
-## Getting Started

-### How to create an SSH Key pair
+## How to create an SSH Key pair

 For the initial set up, you will begin by creating a Secure Shell Protocol (SSH) key pair using our local machine.
 SSH (Secure Shell) key pairs are a more secure alternative to traditional password-based authentication by using Public Key Cryptography.

 Public Key Cryptography uses a key pair that consists of a public key (which you place on the server) and a private key (which you keep securely on your local machine).
+This file tells the server which public keys are allowed to access the account without a password.
 With SSH key authentication, there's no need to worry about using weak or compromised passwords.
 Once set up, you can connect to the Droplet without needing to type a password each time.
 Instead, your local machine automatically uses the private key to authenticate you.

 By default, you should already have the `ssh-keygen` util already installed on your MacOS or Windows machine.